 EmpowerNet Schools

+At ZanaA we have a strong commitment to education, especially as it pertains to the girl-child.
+We realize the unique challenges they face, and with their input create strategic programs to increase their chances at success during school as they move toward graduation.
 While providing sanitary pads to girls greatly increases the likelihood of them attending school each month, they still lack psychosocial support and strong role models.
-That is why ZanaA has run Empowerment Clubs since 2009 and have served over 1,000 students in the Kibera area.
-Each day of the week, ZanaA field officers meet with groups of 20 girls and discuss important issues that may not be covered in school or at home including but not limited to: peer pressure, drug use, self confidence/ esteem, relationships, love, and health and disease.
+That is why for the past two years, ZanaA has been running Empowerment Clubs with over 1000 students in the Kibera area.
+ZanaA field officers meet with groups of 15-20 students- separated by gender whenever possible- and discuss important issues that may not be covered in school or at home including but not limited to: peer pressure, drug use, self confidence/ esteem, relationships, love, and health and disease.

 Visiting